AndrewGohJinTong/comp3900_git_primer/README.md

 ## Exercises

 There are some bugs in this code and features we need to add.
-To make sure you have correctly installed Flask and cloned this repo, when you run the application and open the link in your browser (http://127.0.0.1:5000/) you should see a welcome page that says "Welcome to COMP3900".
+To make sure you have correctly installed Flask and cloned this repo, when you run the application and open the link in your browser (http://127.0.0.1:5000/) you should see a welcome page that says "Welcome to COMP3900 and COMP9900".

 Setting up the repo
 * You will be cloning my repo but working on your own.
 To do this, you must first setup your own personal Github account and create a **PRIVATE** repo called `comp3900_git_primer`.